pjotrekk/coffee-machine/INFO.md

 ### Pot:
 The coffee pot stores the coffee while the heater evaporates water through it and is able to flip, which removes used coffee to the wastes tank.

+### Milk Module
+Most of coffee machines I've seen didn't have any milk container - there was a pipe that was put into a glass or a carton and it mindlessly tried to pump the milk.
+I simulated this behaviour.
+Otherwise I could do exactly as in the water module.

 # How to run
 In Intellij: